-Figure 1 - Inward Investment FTE in the Midlands
+Figure 1 - Inward investment FTE in the Midlands

 It is worth noting that one reason for the West Midlands figure being so much lower than the East Midlands is because all metropolitan boroughs in the West Midlands Combined Authority area receive inward investment support from West Midlands Growth Company.
-Therefore, they either have no in-house inward investment team at all, or just 0.5-1 full-time equivalent inward investment specialists in-house whose role is largely to liaise with the Growth Company; this pulls down the average distribution across organisations.
+Therefore, they either have no inhouse inward investment team at all, or just 0.5-1 FTE in-house whose role is mainly to liaise with the Growth Company; this pulls down the average distribution across organisations.
 Additionally, several other local authorities in the West Midlands outside the Combined Authority area outsource key account management to an external consultant, leading to deceptively small teams in-house.